aindy-eu/vscode-ai-helpers/README.md

 # aindy AI Helpers

-`aindy AI Helpers` is a VSCode extension that I wrote in the early days of GPT (January 2022) to generate code-related parts (chunks) of my projects for instructing the AI.
+`aindy AI Helpers` is a VSCode extension that I wrote in the early days of GPT (2022) to generate code-related parts (chunks) of my projects for instructing the AI.

 Since I use this tool daily, I decided it was time to share it, hoping others will find it as useful as I do.